jmkristian/OutpostForSCCo/README.md

-Power users might learn more by editing OutpostForLAARES\addons\\*.ini, changing each occurrence of ...\wscript.exe ...\OutpostForLAARES\launch.vbs to ...\OutpostForLAARES\launch.cmd and observing the console windows that pop up.
+Power users might learn more by editing OutpostForLAARES\addons\\*.ini, changing each occurrence of ...\wscript.exe ...\OutpostForLAARES\launch.vbs to ...\OutpostForLAARES\launch-v.cmd and observing the console windows that pop up.
 The source code for bin\Outpost_for_LAARES.exe is bin\Outpost_for_LAARES.js.

 ### Developing